About the CPD Program

 The program offers a range of technical and soft skills learning opportunities delivered through workshops, seminars and online courses, tailored to meet the needs of solar professionals.

-The essential learning modules are a requirement of the CPD program for all accreditees.
-The modules contain important standard and regulatory changes that effect the industry and common compliance issues that are identified through the compliance inspection program.
+Mandatory modules are a requirement of the CPD program for all accreditees.
+The modules contain important standards and regulatory changes that affect the industry and cover common compliance issues that are identified through the compliance inspection program.

 It is important that all accreditation holders complete CPD courses regularly to stay on top of industry trends, regulations and best practice.